 Check out Booking.com for up-to-date deals and the best hotels in Thailand.
 It’s our first choice when it comes to finding accommodation around South-East Asia.

 This was our first trip to Northern Thailand and we were definitely looking forward to it!
 Chiang Mai is certainly huge and busy as you might expect, but there is a very special feel to the city.
 First, people seem far more relaxed and easy going than in Bangkok for example.
 There is a lot to see here and you can add many day-trips to your Thailand trip itinerary if you have the time.
-Another great thing about Chiang Mai is the abundance of healthy food.
+Another great thing about Chiang Mai is the affordability and abundance of healthy food.
 There are tons of shops here selling delicious meals that won’t break your budget.
 For me, there is a lot of similarity to Ubud, Indonesia when it comes to food availability.

 I was a bit hesitant about heading to Pai because of its reputation as a hippy paradise.
 I couldn’t have been more wrong about my assumptions though!
 Pai, Thailand was not only the highlight of our trip to Thailand – but our whole trip around South-East Asia!
 If you are in Chiang Mai you should totally devote some time to Pai.
 It is a magical little town with good food, cheap tours and day trips, and friendly people everywhere!
 The only downside is the ride there.
 Brace yourself for the 2.5-hour minivan ride as it speeds through the 762 curves between Chiang Mai and Pai.
 Be sure to grab motion sickness pills at 7-11, they only cost 5BHT and are worth the investment.
 The mountain views from villages around Pai are totally Amazing!